Customs releases guidelines for implementation of zero duty on food imports - Businessday NG

 “If a company fails to meet its obligations under the import authorisation, it will lose all waivers and must pay the applicable VAT, levies, and import duties.
 This penalty also applies if the company exports the imported items in their original or processed form outside Nigeria.”

-Bashir Adewale Adeniyi, comptroller general of the Nigeria Customs Service, said it remains committed to supporting government policies to enhance food security and promote economic stability.
+Bashir Adewale Adeniyi, comptroller general of the Nigeria Customs Service, said the Customs remains committed to supporting government policies to enhance food security and promote economic stability.

 “This measure aims to mitigate the high cost of food items in the Nigerian market by making essential commodities more affordable for citizens.
 The initiative is part of the government’s broader efforts to address food security challenges and ensure that basic foodstuffs are accessible to all Nigerians,” he said.